 Stock Options

-If stock options were included in your compensation package, as occurs for many tech high earners, discuss how long you have to exercise your stock options with your employer.
+If stock options were included in your compensation package, as occurs for many technology high earners, discuss how long you have to exercise your stock options with your employer.
 Be sure to ask if there are any stock awards you will have to forfeit.
+As part of your severance package, discuss with your employer if you can extend the time to exercise these stock options.

 401k or Other Retirement Plans